-Once in a while the parallelogram method is better, but the head-to-tail method is usually better.
+Once in a while the parallelogram method is more convenient, but the head-to-tail method is usually the place to start.
 It's much more useful for adding more than two vectors, and it's the method we'll almost always use to program computers to do vector addition.

 Using the head-to-tail method to add more than two vectors is very easy, graphically or numerically (we'll look at numerical addition below).
 One thing that often confuses students is whether, during the addition process, vectors can cross.
 They can.